-Our favorite Mac desktops of the year
+Looking to get a Mac desktop?
+Here are our top choices.

 Cons:

 No doubt, the Mac Pro (2019) is the best professional-graded computer Apple has ever created.
-Made in the United States, the Mac Pro has been designed for maximum performance, expansion, and configurability.
-It features Xeon processors, an Earth-shattering high-performance memory system, eight PCIe expansion slots, and graphics architecture that supports what Apple calls the world's most powerful graphics card.
+Made in the United States, the Mac Pro has been designed for maximum performance and expansion.
+It features Xeon processors, an Earth-shattering high-performance memory system, eight PCIe expansion slots, and graphics architecture supporting what Apple calls the world's most powerful graphics card.
 There's also the all-new Apple Afterburner accelerator card that lets you playback as many as three streams of 8K ProRes RAW video simultaneously.

-On the downside, no doubt, is the price and the unproven aspect of the machine.
-The 2nd generation cylindrical Mac Pro (2013) was largely forgotten by Apple soon after its arrival.
-Will the new model go down the same path?
-Only time will tell.
+On the downside, no doubt is the price.
+There's also concern it could soon get replaced by an Apple silicon model, although that's more likely to happen in 2023, not 2022.

 Pros: